Dobby43/Master-Thesis/README.md

 > ⚠️ Make sure that CuraEngine.exe is properly installed and the paths is configured correctly in `setup.json`.
 ### CuraEngine.exe
 To install the CuraEngine.exe download [Cura 5.8](https://ultimaker.com/de/software/ultimaker-cura/) or higher.
-Within the installed folder you will find a _.exe_ file named _CuraEngine.exe_
+Within the installed folder you will find a `.exe` file named _CuraEngine.exe_
-Copy the link to this file (e.g.: _C:\Program Files\UltiMaker Cura 5.8.1\CuraEngine.exe_) into the _setup.json_ file under Cura.cura_cmd_path as a value.
+Copy the link to this file (e.g.: _C:\Program Files\UltiMaker Cura 5.8.1\CuraEngine.exe_) into the `setup.json`
+file under Cura.cura_cmd_path as a value.
-You find the setup.json file under _\setup\setup.json_ in my repository.
+You find the `setup.json` file under _\user_input\setup.json_ in my repository.
 Your slicing engine is now set up for remote slicing.

 ### Rhinoceros 3D
 To execute the code and visualize the sliced G-Code as well as the printbed and Robot [Rhinoceros 8](https://www.rhino3d.com/download/) or higher is required.
-It might be possible to open the generated _.3dm_ files with an older version, although this has not been tested.
+It might be possible to open the generated `.3dm` files with an older version, although this has not been tested.

-### Word
+### Microsoft Word
 From the program a report in .docx format is written to the Output folder.
 To view this file I used [Microsoft Word](https://www.microsoft.com/de-de/microsoft-365/word).
-It should be possible to access the _.docx_ file using [Google Docs](https://workspace.google.com/intl/de/products/docs/) or [LibreOffice](https://de.libreoffice.org/).
+It should be possible to access the `.docx` file using [Google Docs](https://workspace.google.com/intl/de/products/docs/) or [LibreOffice](https://de.libreoffice.org/).
 This was not tested so formatting issues might occur.